Men of the Forest

-Men of the Forest — African-American Logging Family in Georgia is a 1952 documentary film about an African American family of rural loggers in the U.S. state of Georgia as they transition from hand tools to a more efficient power saw.
-With a runtime of 1 hour, 4 minutes (64 Minutes), the film was directed by Lawrence Glasnes (January 12, 1907 - May 13, 1988).
-The film was produced by the American Film Producers, Inc. and distributed by the United States Information Service.
+Men of the Forest is a 1952 documentary film about an African-American family of rural loggers in Georgia as they transition from hand tools to a more efficient power saw.
+The film was directed by Lawrence Glasnes, produced by the American Film Producers, Inc., and distributed by the United States Information Service.

-Created during the Cold War, the film was primarily intended for a foreign audience to portray American Capitalism and an African American family's role within it in a positive light considering the rising tide of Soviet propaganda against the United States and its weaknesses.
+Created during the Cold War, the film was primarily intended for a foreign audience to portray American capitalism and an African-American family's role within it in a positive light, amidst the rising tide of Soviet propaganda against the United States.

 Plot

 An African-American family in Georgia works to save money for a power saw.
-Includes depictions of timber harvest techniques and process.
+The film explains and shows the job of lumberjacks working in the forest.